-A visit to the Moose Interpretation Centre is a must for discovering the secrets of this legendary member of the deer family through various exhibit themes and modules.
-Moose and black bear observation packages are also available.
+A visit to the Moose Interpretation Centre is a must to discover the secrets of this legendary member of the deer family through various exhibit themes and modules.
+Moose and black bear watching packages are also available.

 National Parks and Wildlife Reserves

 The Matane Wildlife Reserve is home to abundant and remarkable wildlife.
 The dense moose population makes this a great place to observe the largest members of the deer family.
 While out hiking, be on the lookout for moose in their natural habitat.

 The Matane Wildlife Reserve is home to many animal species.
 Activities to introduce visitors to these animals include moose photo-safaris, black bear watching and wildlife observation by kayak.
 Packages available.

 - How to get there